 “No -oh!
 You’ll never guess,” said Tim as he stopped to catch his breath.

 “Well then did you come second?”

-And Tim gave his mother a little tadpole kiss.
+Tim gave his mother a little tadpole kiss.
 “Oh Mummy.
 You’re taking simply ages to guess the right answer, and I can’t wait to tell you.
 I won a really really big number.
-The teacher told me that I cam 2974th in my class.
+The teacher told me that I came 2974th in my class.
 Isn’t that fantastic?”

-And then Colin couldn’t quite help himself.
+Then Colin couldn’t quite help himself.
 He just had add what is called the “sting in the tail” because that’s what Colin does.
-And so he muttered: “Uniquely stupid”.
+And so he muttered, “Uniquely stupid.”

 And although Colin said this quietly, Tim heard it.
-And when he thought about what Colin had said, all his excitement suddenly turned to sadness.
+When he thought about what Colin had said, all his excitement suddenly turned to sadness.
 He was so sad that he swam away crying.

-“Oh No. Am I really really truly stupid?
+“Oh no. Am I really really truly stupid?
 Oh it’s not good to be stupid, is it?
 Oh dear.
-Colin thinks I’m stupid… I feel really bad about myself now now.”
+Colin thinks I’m stupid… I feel really bad about myself now.”

 “Well I started at a million and I’m counting backwards.
 But now I’ve forgotten where I got to.
 Oh dear.
 Am I really really stupid Bertie?”

 But Bertie assured him that he wasn’t at all stupid.
 He was just original.